 Major Initiative – Land Use Surrounding MCAS

-The Department of Defense has identified the F-35 as the next plane for the military and MCAS is slated to receive the planes in 2014.
-MCAS is likely to have both operational and training squadrons which will have an even greater local economic impact.
+The Department of Defense has identified the F-35 as the next plane for the military and MCAS began receiving them in 2014.
+MCAS is slated to have both operational and training squadrons which will have an even greater local economic impact.

 Nationally, Beaufort County, Beaufort and Port Royal are held up as leaders on developing innovative land use tools to minimize incompatible development around MCAS.
 In 2006, with the Beaufort Regional Chamber’s full support, Beaufort County, the City of Beaufort and the Town of Port Royal passed airport overlay district zoning around MCAS.
 MCAS has partnered with Beaufort County and Beaufort County Open Land Trust to purchase property rights to protect the area around MCAS.
 The local governments are also looking at an innovative, market-driven tool called “transfer of development rights” to further protect MCAS from incompatible development.

 The 2005 BRAC process revealed that an expeditionary field may provide a stronger position for the MCAS.
 The Beaufort Regional Chamber also has done preliminary studies on the possibility of an expeditionary field for the MCAS to facilitate the process for future consideration.

 Major Initiative - Community Support for Military Families